splorp/tersus/readme.txt

 0.1.4 - The “Wrap It!”
 Release

-+ Updated markup to use section and article elements
++ Updated markup to use HTML5 section and article elements
-+ Removed a schwack of empty selectors
++ Added new theme options for a site-wide ‘announcement’ banner
 + Advanced layout styles are now more responsive
-+ Adjusted advanced layout typography and colours
++ Advanced layout typography and colours have been adjusted
++ Form elements now have some consistent stylee
++ Tags lists now only appear if there are tags present
++ All ‘rel’ attributes now validate
++ Added current theme style to footer
++ Removed a schwack of empty CSS selectors
++ Tweaked text and nomenclature for consistency
 + Standardized stylesheet naming conventions
-+ Added current theme style to footer

 0.1.3 - The “About Time This Thing Was Updated Again” Release